smruti1571/C-files/README.md

 # C-files
-This repo contains all  C program files for my reference thank you for contributing.
+This repo contains all  C program files for my reference, thank you for contributing.